NitaiEdelberg/Ai-Tetris/README.md

 ## Future Improvements & Conclusions
 ### Alternative AI Approaches
 - Exploring Reinforcement Learning for better long-term strategy.
+- needed complex claculation force to leran faster. each change in hyper paramters takes hours of runing  TODO

 ### Conclusions
-- BFS with weights consideration aren't steady.
-We noticed that although the BFS scans all the possible places when searching for the next piece, it sometimes doesn't choose the "right" placement.
-We tested the model with BFS simulation over our board.
+- The AI game solver playes better and faster then the human (probblay better then the best tetris player in the world). the scores reach more then score of 100,000 *without calculting score that grow with levels
 - Using different processors without graphics is needed to shorter each generation running time.
-- Finding the hyper paramters for the GA aboulatuon is the main problem based on calaculation time and complexity
+- Finding the hyper paramters for the GA aboulatuon is the main problem based on calaculation time and complexity.

 ## How to Use
 ### Installation & Running the Game